 Have you ever tried kouign-amann?
 You might have enjoyed the delicious pastry and just not known the name or, more likely, how to pronounce it.
 It's a tricky one but worth knowing about.
 This once-obscure pastry emerged in various spots in San Francisco a few years ago and has seen rapid growth in popularity in the time since.

-The kouign-amann (pronounced "queen a-mahn") hails from Brittany, France; think of it as a cross between a croissant and a palmier, with layer after layer of buttery, flaky pastry on the inside, yet caramelized with ever-so-slightly-burnt sugar on the outside.
-Our favorite thus far, which comes from Oakland's Starter Bakery, also comes in a chocolate version and a seasonal fruit version in addition to the classic rendition.
+The kouign-amann is pronounced "queen a-mahn" and hails from Brittany, France.
+It's like a cross between a croissant and a palmier, with layer after layer of buttery, flaky pastry on the inside, yet caramelized with ever-so-slightly-burnt sugar on the outside.
+Our favorite, from Oakland's Starter Bakery, also comes in a chocolate version and a seasonal fruit version in addition to the classic rendition.